Chapter 1: Odor and the Science of Olfaction

 Deodorization oftentimes is associated with a broader effort at biohazard remediation.
 Biohazard cleanup will be concerned with other pathogens beyond these two microorganisms.
 Specifically, biohazard cleanup or remediation will also involve the eradication of viruses as well as addressing bacteria and possible fungi.

 Technically speaking, viruses should not be classified as microorganisms because they are not living as is the case with bacteria or fungi.
 Nevertheless, viruses sometimes are lumped together with true microorganisms.
 Noting that, viruses are not direct contributors to the genesis of any type of odor.

-A living being like a human or a pet cat or dog are themselves home to a myriad of microorganisms, specifically bacteria.
+A living being like a human or a pet cat or dog is themselves home to a myriad of microorganisms, specifically bacteria.
 There are more microorganisms living on a human’s skin at any time than there are people on the planet.
-Moreover, within a human’s body, there are a thousand-times more micro organisms alive than there are people populating Earth.
+Moreover, within a human’s body, there are thousand-times more microorganisms alive than there are people populating Earth.

 Overview of Bacteria

 Bacteria are defined as being microscopic, single-celled organisms.
 They exist by the millions virtually anywhere, including inside as well as outside other living organisms.
 For example, bacteria can be found everywhere from in soil to the insides of cats, dogs, and humans.